rfitak/Camel_Genomics/GO_enrichment.md

 library(topGO)
 ```

-Next, we made a GO mapping file in the format:
+Next, we made a GO mapping file from the Blast2GO annotations in the format:
 GeneID   GO, GO, GO
 This mapping file can be found here: [gene2GO](./Data/gene2GO).
+There are 15,603 genes with GO annotations, and 17,175 genes in total in the reference set.